Chapter 70. Other Provisions

 5. Price charged for the wine or beer delivered.

 Unless previously paid, payment of the appropriate beer or wine tax imposed by § 4.1-234 or 4.1-236 of the Code of Virginia shall accompany each report.
-If no wine or beer was sold and delivered in any month, the permittee shall not be required to submit a report for that month; however, every permittee must submit a report no less frequently than once every 12 months even if no sales or deliveries have been made in the preceding 12 months.
+If no wine or beer was sold and delivered in any month, the permittee shall not be required to submit a report for that month.

-F. When attempting to deliver wine or beer pursuant to a delivery permit or license privilege, an owner, agent, officer, director, shareholder, or employee of the permittee shall require:
+F. When attempting to deliver alcoholic beverages pursuant to a delivery permit or license privilege pursuant to § 4.1-212.1 of the Code of Virginia, an owner, officer, director, shareholder, employee of the permittee or licensee, or third-party delivery licensee shall require:

-The owner, agent, officer, director, shareholder, or employee of the permittee or licensee shall refuse delivery when the proposed recipient appears to be under the age of 21 years and refuses to present valid identifications.
-All permittees delivering wine or beer pursuant to this section shall affix a conspicuous notice in 16-point type or larger to the outside of each package of wine or beer delivered in the Commonwealth, in a conspicuous location stating: "CONTAINS ALCOHOLIC BEVERAGES; SIGNATURE OF PERSON AGED 21 YEARS OR OLDER REQUIRED FOR DELIVERY."
-Such notice shall also contain the delivery permit number of the delivering permittee.
+The owner, agent, officer, director, shareholder, employee of the permittee or licensee, or third-party delivery licensee shall refuse delivery when the proposed recipient appears to be younger than 21 years of age and refuses to present valid identification.
+All retail permittees or licensees delivering alcoholic beverages pursuant to this section shall affix a conspicuous notice in 16-point type or larger to the outside of each package of alcoholic beverages delivered in the Commonwealth, in a conspicuous location, stating: "CONTAINS ALCOHOLIC BEVERAGES; RECEIPT BY PERSON AGED 21 YEARS OR OLDER REQUIRED FOR DELIVERY."
+Such notice shall also contain the delivery permit number of the delivering permittee or license number of the licensee and shall be affixed to the package even if the product is delivered in the manufacturer's original sealed container.
+Third-party delivery licensees shall not deliver any alcoholic beverages that do not bear the required label.

 Statutory Authority